NeutrinosPlatform/cordova-plugin-mobile-ocr/README.md

 # Installation Steps

-This requires cordova 7.1.0+ , cordova android 6.4.0+ and cordova ios 4.3.0+
+This requires cordova 7.1.0+ , cordova android 6.4.0+ and cordova ios 4.3.0+ <br/>
 npm link :- https://www.npmjs.com/package/cordova-plugin-mobile-ocr

-cordova plugin add cordova-plugin-mobile-ocr
+`cordova plugin add cordova-plugin-mobile-ocr`

 For **Android** that is all.

 For **iOS** please also follow the steps below.
 - Once the iOS platform is added in command line, change directory to where podfile is found.
 Example location :- (myapp/platforms/ios).
 - Then in command line do `pod update`.
-- Now open myapp.xcworkspace which is usually found in the same directory as the podfile, then build and run.
-*Note :- if you use myapp.xcodeproj to build and run, it will not work and it will show a linker error.*
+- Now open myapp.xcworkspace which is usually found in the same directory as the podfile, then build and run. <br/> *Note :- if you use myapp.xcodeproj to build and run, it will not work and it will show a linker error.*

 # Plugin Usage